-So far this little independent office has given our local area more than $70,000.
+So far this little independent office has given our local area a minimum of $10,000 each year.

 Sometimes it’s been pretty scary.
 Realtors might go for months without a commission, but the bills keep coming in.
 They save when the market is strong and pray when it slows down.
 But not one has ever reneged on the 1% commitment – not a single agent, not since the first donation.

 That does speak to the character and quality of these O’Brien Associates.
 But it also tells you something about where we live.
 We get so much.
 Giving back is part of the lifestyle here.